 Can you describe your office space?

-At the moment, I am working from home (and trying hard not to let it become ‘living at work’), with all my books and papers to hand and, often, the company of Ariadne, an adorable 2 year-old tabby to whom we are guardians (see photo).
+Since retiring from teaching at Stirling University in December 2020, I now work in my study at home, with all my books and papers to hand and, often, the company of Ariadne, an adorable 3 year-old tabby to whom we are guardians (see photo).

 What is your background?